Reviewed by: Brandon Brown

 Bedrooms, Bathrooms, and Square Footage

 Generally, the more bedrooms and bathrooms that you have, the higher the appraisal value.
-Much of this comes down to comparisons with similar homes in the neighborhood, but a one-bedroom home will always have a lower value than a two- or three-bedroom home.
+Much of this comes down to comparisons with similar, nearby homes located within the same neighborhood, but a one-bedroom home will always have a lower value than a two- or three-bedroom home.
 The same applies to bathrooms.
 Two full bathrooms will always go for more than one and a half bathrooms.

 This is also where square footage comes into play.
 A larger space will, of course, have a higher appraisal, but appraisers also keep in mind the usage of that space.
 How much of that space is usable and livable?